Loading...

 Velocity-time graph for a general motion

 (b) The bounded area under the velocity vs. time graph represents the displacement.
-This area can be negative since the displacement is a vector in physics and the sign of the area shows us the direction of displacement.
+This area can be negative since displacement is a vector in physics, and the sign of the area tells us the direction of displacement.

 area of a triangle and trapezoid under a v-t graph

-(d) As the $v-t$ plot shows, after the instant of 7 s, the velocity is zero as time goes.
-In other words, after this moment, the object is standing at rest.
+(d) As the $v-t$ plot shows, after the instant of 7 s, the velocity is zero as time passes.
+In other words, after this moment, the object is at rest.
 So, its displacement is zero.

 Summing Up:

-In this long article, we learned what means by slopes to and areas under a velocity vs. time graph or how to find acceleration using slopes to and displacements by areas under a velocity vs. time graph.
+In this comprehensive article, we explored the concepts of slopes and areas under a velocity vs. time graph.
+We discussed how to determine acceleration using the slopes and how to calculate displacement by analyzing the areas under the graph.

-The slope of a line on a velocity-time graph gives us a geometric interpretation of the acceleration.
+• The slope of a line on a velocity-time graph provides a geometric interpretation of acceleration.

-The bounded area under a velocity-time graph gives the displacement.
+• The bounded area under a velocity-time graph represents the displacement of the object.

 Author: Ali Nemati